 I’m an educator by trade and I want to bring the same passion and enthusiasm I have in my paid work to this site.
 One of my goals with Bitchin’ Chickens is to present not just my experiences, but some researched material on something new to me.
 I’d get bored if I kept on doing the same old, so I’m always looking to expand my horizons.
 That’s not so easy as many sites do not back up their assertions with empirical evidence.
 If you see something here you think is incorrect, please let me know; I want to present information to the highest possible standard.
 My goal is to strengthen my knowledge and share that with others, in order to improve the standard of care for backyard chicken flocks.

 I also maintain a Facebook page, Bitchin’ Chickens Farm.
 I started it 6 weeks before this blog and find that folks there are more likely to comment or react.
 Perhaps the nature of FB is that it is more interactive.
 I’d love to see more of you respond to what you see.
-Click on ‘like’, leave a comment or use the ‘rate this’ feature at the top or bottom of all my posts.
+Click on ‘like’, leave a comment or use the ‘rate this’ feature (5-star system) at the top or bottom of all my posts.
 If there’s something you liked or would like to see, let me know.
 I’m open to hearing what folks want.
 If I don’t know the answer I’ll find it.

 I’ve also partnered with several people who have been generous enough to share their stories and photos which I’ve incorporated (with credit) into my pieces.
 If you’ve got something interesting you feel I can use, send it my way.
 Collaboration is a good thing and learning is a two-way street.

 If you aren’t following this blog or my FB page please consider doing so: the links for both of them are further down the home page.
 If you know folks who you think would enjoy my blog share my site info.